GoesToEleven/html-css/070_svg/14_symbol_inline-svg/01_readme/readme.txt

 <use xlink:href="#some-id"/>

-...
+... take a look at the image in this folder: comparison-table.png.
+Also take a look at ...

 http://caniuse.com/#feat=svg-html5

-...
-This can be polyfilled with some JavaScript ...
+You can use external svgs and get it to work on all browsers with a JavaScript polyfill:

 svg4everybody
 https://github.com/jonathantneal/svg4everybody